michelfernandez/cove/site/content/english/tax-advisers.md

 ---
-title: Sign electronically in HR with Skribble
+title: Electronic signature for tax advisers
-description: With Skribble you sign legally and easily in a digital way – from employment contracts to certificates and wage statements.Finish the pile with only one signature!
+description: With Skribble, you and your clients can sign faster and more securely – from balance sheets to financial statements and tax arrangements.
 draft: false
-slug: hr
+slug: tax-advisers

 # opengraph image (for facebook and twitter)
-og_image: og/og-skribble-hr.jpg
+og_image: og/og-skribble-tax-advisors.jpg

 ---

-{{< intro top=24 bottom=12 width=wide img=vertical-hr-main img-width=560 img-alt="Three women holding a document in their hands" >}}
+{{< intro top=24 bottom=12 width=wide img=vertical-tax-consultant-main img-width=520 img-alt="Three women hold a contract in their hands" >}}
 {{% markdown %}}
-Sign electronically
+Electronic signature
-in HR
+for tax advisers
 ===============
-With Skribble you sign legally and easily in a digital way.
+With Skribble, you and your clients can sign faster and more securely.

 **Frequently used for:**
-- Employment contracts
+- Financial statements
-- Certificates
+- Tax arrangements
-- Hourly wage contracts
+- Client contracts
 {{% /markdown %}}
 {{< button
   "Get started"
   "https://my.skribble.com/signup"